 A House for Essex

-Living Architecture is delighted to announce that it will be working with FAT and artist Grayson Perry to build a unique new house in the North Essex countryside.
+Living Architecture is delighted to be working with FAT and artist Grayson Perry to build a unique new house in the North Essex countryside.

 "Very occasionally the exceptional quality and innovative nature of a design makes it stand out as a rare contribution to the culture of place.
 This beautiful project designed by Grayson Perry and FAT, one of the country’s leading architectural practices, and with a quality of building secured by the client Living Architecture, is surely one of those exceptional interventions."
 Barry Shaw, formerly director of the Essex Design initiative.